Cosmic baryon census with fast radio bursts and gravitational waves

-We thank Tian-Nuo Li, Meng-Lin Zhao, Yang Liu, and Qin Wu for fruitful discussions.
-This work was supported by the National SKA Program of China (grant Nos.
-2022SKA0110200 and 2022SKA0110203), the National Natural Science Foundation of China (grant Nos.
-12473001, 11975072, 11875102, and 11835009), the China Manned Space Program (grant No. CMS-CSST-2025-A02), and the National 111 Project (grant No. B16009).
+\paragraph{Acknowledgments.} We thank Tian-Nuo Li, Meng-Lin Zhao, Yang Liu, and Qin Wu for fruitful discussions.
+This work was supported by the National Natural Science Foundation of China (Grants Nos.
+12533001, 12575049, 12473001, and 12473091), the National SKA Program of China (Grants Nos.
+2022SKA0110200 and 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), the National 111 Project (Grant No. B16009), and the Fundamental Research Funds for the Central Universities (Grant No. N2405008).